 Table 2 summarizes the visual results presented above and provides robustness checks.
-Panel A considers our baseline specification: the first two rows show the effects of children on women and men, respectively, by exposure to working moms and dads - the estimates already provided in the preceding figures - while the third row shows the implied child penalty by exposure to working moms and dads.
+Panel A considers our baseline specification: the first two rows show the effects of children on women and men, respectively, by exposure to working moms and dads-the estimates shown in the preceding figures-while the third row shows the implied child penalty by exposure to working moms and dads.
 For the child penalty estimates, we show standard errors in parentheses and p-values in brackets.
-Greater exposure to working moms during adolescence reduces the employment penalty by 10.7pp (with a p-value of 0.0061), while greater exposure to working dads increases the employment penalty by 8.1pp (with a p-value of 0.0596).
+Greater exposure to working moms during adolescence reduces the employment penalty by 10.8pp (with a p-value of 0.0056), while greater exposure to working dads increases the employment penalty by 8.1pp (with a p-value of 0.0596).
 This suggests that the labor market choices of mothers are heavily influenced by preferences shaped by the parental role models observed during adolescence.
-If these role models feature a greater share of working mothers ("modern families"), their child penalties are smaller.
-Conversely, if these role models feature a greater share of working fathers ("traditional families"), their child penalties are larger.
+If these role models feature a greater share of working mothers ("modern families"), their child penalties are larger.

 Panel B evaluates the robustness of our estimates to alternative specifications.
-The first row adds controls for the demographic characteristics of the individual, the second row adds controls for the demographic characteristics of their parents, and the third row adds controls for the demographic characteristics of their peers' parents.
-The results are extremely robust to specification: the point estimates and their standard errors are very similar to those obtained from the baseline specification.
-In one instance, adding controls helps with statistical precision: the effect of exposure to working fathers on child penalties
+The first row adds controls for the demographic characteristics of the individual, the second row adds controls for the demographic characteristics of their parents, while the third row adds controls for the demographic characteristics of their parents.8 The final row considers a specification with individual fixed effects.9 Our results are extremely robust: the point estimates hardly move across specifications, and if anything, adding controls improves statistical precision.
+For example, the effect of exposure to working fathers on child penalties-marginally insignificant in the baseline specification-is statistically significant when controlling for the demographic characteristics of the parents (with a p-value of 0.0407).
+It is also reassuring that the estimates are virtually identical when allowing for individual fixed effects.